efogtech/endgame-trackball/ASSEMBLY.md

 ![sens-glue](./images/assembly/sens-glue.jpg)

-Now, please be careful, either do that in midair, or get something to put under the sensor.
-You see, there are some rods stick out of the IC at the bottom, and if you place the board onto a flat surface, your lens will push itself off.
-After that, let the sensor boards rest 10-15 minutes.
+Now, please be careful, either do that in midair, or get something to put under the sensor — you see, there are plastic rods sticking out of the IC at the bottom, and if you place the board onto a flat surface, your lens will push itself off.
+After applying glue, let the sensor boards rest 10-15 minutes.
 But put something beneath anyway.

 ### Magnets
-Take all your magnets and make a single rod out of them.
+Take all your magnets and make a single rod (tower) out of them.
 Now, take your marker and mark one of the tower sides.
-Always (literally) keep this side on the top, it will allow you to keep the polarity right.
+Always (literally) keep this side on top, it will allow you to keep the polarity right.

-Apply the glue to all the buttons.
+Apply glue to all the buttons.
 Note that you don't need to pour glue, you just want to leave a little ...glue mark?
 By the way, the glue is not instantaneous and takes 10-20 minutes to harden.

 Now, there are two options.
 Either take magnets one by one, keeping the polarity right, and place them into slots, or just insert the whole tower into a slot and then move it sideways.
 Then, apply downward force to the magnet.

-Okay, so we're done with the buttons, let's proceed with the shell now.
-Place it on a flat hard surface.
+Okay, so you're done with the buttons, let's proceed with the shell now.
+Place it onto a flat hard surface.
 The procedure is the same, you keep your polarity mark at the top, and install magnets one by one.
-There is one important thing to keep in mind — if you're using the tower method, make sure to NEVER pull it up, only move sideways.
+There is one important thing to keep in mind — if you're using the tower method, make sure to NEVER pull the tower up, only move it sideways.
 Otherwise, you will bend the button and... well that's bad.

-We're done with the magnets!
-You can take the glue away, we won't need it anymore.
+You're done with the magnets!
+You can take the glue away, you won't need it anymore.
-Now, we need to make a 10-15 minutes pause before continuing, to allow the glue harden a little.
+Now, you need to make a 10-15 minutes pause before continuing, to allow the glue to harden a little.

 ### Cables
 Let's move forward — take the flat printed cables and scissors.